Testimonials

 I affirmed that divine Spirit, Mind—God—was governing my every action.
 I thought of a Bible passage that explains how all the members of the church have their distinct roles but work together in unity, and that the King James Version of the Scriptures also uses the term members to refer to parts of the body.
 The harmony of our evening couldn’t suddenly or randomly be interrupted by a clash of cross-purposes between members of the same body—in this case the tongue and the teeth—any more than the harmonious members of the body of Christ could do anything but engage in purposeful action and painless progress.
 I continued praying along these lines throughout the evening, expecting quick healing.

 By bedtime, the bleeding had lessened but not ceased, and the wound also interfered with speaking.
 This triggered a memory from childhood of a neighborhood playmate who’d had a similar experience, which had led to a lasting disfigurement.
-I denounced this old mental image suggesting permanent damage and declared that it could have
+I denounced this old mental image suggesting permanent damage and declared that it could have no replication in or bearing on my experience.

 Before I retired for the night, a comforting statement from Science and Health with Key to the Scriptures by Mary Baker Eddy came to my thought: “Like the great Exemplar, the healer should speak to disease as one having authority over it, leaving Soul to master the false evidences of the corporeal senses and to assert its claims over mortality and disease” (p.
 395).
 From past healings I felt confident that the imposition of a sudden wound was no less a lie than was a disease, and that I could lean on Soul, which is another name for God, to master the false evidence of the physical senses.